-Call coverage timing is based on two factors, the call coverage criteria and the type of call.
-There are four call coverage criteria; extension active, extension busy, all and don't answer.
+Call coverage timing is based on two factors, the call coverage criteria and the type of coverage.
+There are four call coverage criteria: extension active, extension busy, all and don't answer.
 Each of these criteria may choose what type of call will follow the coverage path.
-The types are, no coverage, extension numbers calls only, attendant or trunk calls only or extension, attendant and trunk calls.
+(Extension active and extension busy coverage criteria are not applicable to Page Lines.)
+The types are no coverage, extension numbers calls only, attendant or trunk calls only or extension, attendant and trunk calls.